Mastering Still Life Oil Painting: Techniques for Modern American Artists

 friendly.
 Some artists focus their work on environmental themes.
 This trend connects art with

 important global issues.
-It shows how oil painting can remain relevant and impactful.
+It shows how oil painting can remain relevant and impactful in today's

 The Future of Oil Painting in the Art Industry